A Mind is a Terrible Thing to Waste: Frederick D. Patterson

 Patterson’s Childhood and Upbringing

 Patterson’s family was educated and lived a middle-class life in Washington, D.C.’s then-affluent Anacostia neighborhood.
 As a tribute to Patterson, his personal and professional papers are housed at the Smithsonian’s Anacostia Community Museum.
-Orphaned by both parents at the age of 2, Patterson was the oldest of 6 and was raised by various family members, but predominantly by his sister.
+Orphaned at the age of 2, Patterson was the youngest of 6 and was raised by various family members, but predominantly by his sister.
 Throughout his life he had the strong support of his extended family and the unmitigated admiration of his extended community.
 Growing up in a supportive family, he was able to flourish, and though his experience at Iowa State began with at least one racist experience, he quickly learned how to resist racism by developing one of his favorite quotes: “How people feel about you reflects the way you permit yourself to be treated.”

 Patterson was married to Catherine Moton (daughter of the second president of TI, Robert Moton) for 53 years until his death in 1988; and they had 1 son.
 Thus, he enjoyed the faithful support of a partner who also shared his vision.

 Awards and Honors